-Name Description file() Writes messages to the specified file. fifo(), pipe() Writes messages to the specified named pipe. program() Forks and launches the specified program, and sends messages to its standard input. sql() Sends messages into an SQL database.
-In addition to the standard syslog-ng packages, the sql () destination requires database-specific packages to be installed.
-Refer to the section appropriate for your platform in Chapter 3, Installing syslog-ng (p.
-21) . syslog() Sends messages to the specified remote host using the IETF-syslog protocol .
-The IETF standard supports message transport using the UDP, TCP, and TLS networking protocols. tcp() and tcp6() Sends messages to the specified TCP port of a remote host using the BSD-syslog protocol over IPv4 and IPv6, respectively. udp() and udp6() Sends messages to the specified UDP port of a remote host using the BSD-syslog protocol over IPv4 and IPv6, respectively. unix-dgram() Sends messages to the specified unix socket in SOCK_DGRAM style (BSD).

-Name Description unix-stream() Sends messages to the specified unix socket in SOCK_STREAM style (Linux). usertty() Sends messages to the terminal of the specified user, if the user is logged in.
+Name Description sql() Sends messages into an SQL database.
+In addition to the standard syslog-ng packages, the sql() destination requires database-specific packages to be installed.
+Refer to the section appropriate for your platform in Chapter 3 , Installing syslog-ng (p.
+22) . stomp() Sends messages to a STOMP server. syslog() Sends messages to the specified remote host using the IETF-syslag protocol .
+The IETF standard supports message transport using the UDP, TCP, and TLS networking protocols. tcp() and tcp6() Sends messages to the specified TCP port of a remote host using the BSD-syslog protocol over IPv4 and IPv6, respectively. udp() and udp6() Sends messages to the specified UDP port of a remote host using the BSD-syslog protocol over IPv4 and IPv6, respectively. unix-dgram() Sends messages to the specified unix socket in SOCK_DGRAM style (BSD). unix-stream() Sends messages to the specified unix socket in SOCK_STREAM style (Linux). usertty() Sends messages to the terminal of the specified user, if the user is logged in.